 Best Cinnamon Buns: Ole & Steen

-London has been overwhelmed by lovely Nordic and Scandinavian bakeries and cafes.
+London has been overwhelmed by lovely Nordic and Scandinavian bakeries and cafes, like Ole and Steen.
 This Danish bakery is full of amazing and delicious baked goods.
 They make excellent bread, but their pastries are fantastic.
 My absolute favourite is their version of cinnamon buns.
 Their Cinnamon Social (or Slice if just for one) is a perfect blend of fluffy pastry, cinnamon, and vanilla custard.

 Fabrique is a wonderful Swedish bakery.
 If custard is not your thing, then I would definitely go for Fabrique’s cinnamon buns.
 Alternatively, their cardamom buns are also great.